opsdroid/opsdroid/README.md

 ## Installation Guide

 Check out the [Getting Started](https://www.youtube.com/watch?v=7wyIi_cpodE&list=PLViQCHlMbEq5nZL6VNrUxu--Of1uCpflq) video series on YouTube.
 The video series demonstrates how to install and configure opsdroid and opsdroid desktop on Ubuntu 16.04.
-It also demonstrates how to create your own skill in opsdroid
+It also demonstrates how to create your skill in opsdroid

 ### Docker Image